vorburger/vorburger-dotfiles-bin-etc/container/sshd/README.md

    to automate user creation and pub key steps from `test.sh`, for arbitrary users - but without hard-coding them into the Dockerfile, instead of calling add-uid-key with keys while baking container.
 Even better, make the the script in container that's called on use create the home user?
 This is alluded to but currently commented out because not finished and properly tested in sshd-test.

-1. better create hostkeys dynamically on first use in script instead of during Dockerfile?

 ## An Alternative